-Donaldson’s HR helps Keuchel, Braves beat Marlins 4-3
+Culberson’s ‘clutch’ throw saves Braves’ 4-3 win over Miami

 Donaldson has hit 10 homers since June 11.
 He helped the Braves hit a franchise-record 143 homers before the All-Star break.

-Donaldson is one of five Atlanta players with more than 15 homers.
-Ozzie Albies finished the first half with 14 homers, one shy of making the Braves the first team in major league history to have six players hit 15 homers before the All-Star break.

-Dallas Keuchel (2-2) allowed two runs in 7 1/3 innings in his fourth start since signing with Atlanta on June 7.
-He was sharp from the first inning, when his sinker generated three groundball outs.
-The left-hander allowed only five hits and one walk.

-Keuchel was lifted after walking pinch-hitter Brian Anderson and giving up a single to Rojas with one out in the eighth.
+Dallas Keuchel (2-2) allowed two runs in 7 1/3 innings.
+The left-hander was lifted after walking pinch-hitter Brian Anderson and giving up a single to Rojas with one out in the eighth.
 Sobotka struck out César Puello before giving up Cooper’s three-run homer.

 Richards (3-10) allowed four runs and six hits and five walks, matching his season high, in five innings.
-He has logged five or more innings in a career-best 11 consecutive starts.

 Nick Markakis had three hits, including a run-scoring single in the fifth.
 Acuña had a career-high three walks.